ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 ## Changelog

+* [April 18, 2024] [#366](https://github.com/ShishirPatil/gorilla/pull/366): Include a more comprehensive API sanity check; the APIs that are invoked during the non-REST executable evaluation process will also be checked for their availability.
+Also, add support for the shortcut `-s` for `--skip-api-sanity-check` flag, based on the community feedback.
 * [April 16, 2024] [#366](https://github.com/ShishirPatil/gorilla/pull/366): Switch to use Anthropic's new Tool Use Beta `tools-2024-04-04` when generating Claude 3 FC series data. `gpt-4-turbo-2024-04-09` and `gpt-4-turbo-2024-04-09-FC` are also added to the leaderboard.
 * [April 11, 2024] [#347](https://github.com/ShishirPatil/gorilla/pull/347): Add the 95th percentile latency to the leaderboard statistics.
 This metric is useful for understanding the latency distribution of the models, especially the worst-case scenario.
-* [April 10, 2024] [#339](https://github.com/ShishirPatil/gorilla/pull/339): Introduce REST API sanity check for the executable test category.
+* [April 10, 2024] [#339](https://github.com/ShishirPatil/gorilla/pull/339): Introduce REST API sanity check for the REST executable test category.
 It ensures that all the API endpoints involved during the execution evaluation process are working properly.
 If any of them are not behaving as expected, the evaluation process will be stopped by default as the result will be inaccurate.
-Users can choose to bypass this check by setting the `--skip-api-sanity-check` flag.
+Users can choose to bypass this check by setting the `--skip-api-sanity-check` flag or `-s` for short.
 * [April 9, 2024] [#338](https://github.com/ShishirPatil/gorilla/pull/338): Bug fix in the evaluation datasets (including both prompts and function docs).
 Bug fix for possible answers as well.
 * [April 8, 2024] [#330](https://github.com/ShishirPatil/gorilla/pull/330): Fixed an oversight that was introduced in [#299](https://github.com/ShishirPatil/gorilla/pull/299).
 For function-calling (FC) models that cannot take `float` type in input, when the parameter type is a `float`, the evaluation procedure will convert that type to `number` in the model input and mention in the parameter description that `This is a float type value.`.
 An additional field `format: float` will also be included in the model input to make it clear about the type.
 Updated the model handler for Claude, Mistral, and OSS to better parse the model output.
 * [April 8, 2024] [#327](https://github.com/ShishirPatil/gorilla/pull/327): Add new model `NousResearch/Hermes-2-Pro-Mistral-7B` to the leaderboard.